AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/ferrox.rst

    make -j 4 USE_CUDA=FALSE

-Enabling sundials support while building (computer with GPU):
+Enabling sundials support while building (computer with CPU):

 .. code-block:: bash

-   make -j 4 USE_SUNDIALS=TRUE
+   make -j 4 USE_CUDA=FALSE USE_SUNDIALS=TRUE

 If you want to use FerroX on a specific high-performance computing (HPC) system, follow the same steps as above.
 For MPI+CUDA build, make sure that appropriate CUDA modules are loaded.
 For instance, on Perlmutter you will need to do: